homieiot/homie-esp8266/docs/advanced-usage/miscellaneous.md

 # Organizing the sketch in good and safe order

-Despite the example above, consider do not adding code into `loop()` function.
+The example above is good to demonstrate usage of `Homie.isConnected()`.
+However, consider do not adding any code into `loop()` function.
 ESP8266 is relatively weak MCU, and Homie manages few important environmental tasks.
 Interferring with Homie might boomerang by sudden crashes.
-Advised way to basic Homie is:
+Advised sketch of Homie is:
 ```c++
 #include <Homie.h>